In this video we’ll demonstrate how to:

 Mark An Exit or Doorway With Floor Tape

 Make sure the application area has been properly cleaned.
 This involves making sure there are no oily areas, dust or dirt.
 Remember that there are no exact regulations for floor marking, so stay consistent.
-In this example we’ll be using PathFinder hazard striped Flex tape.
+In this example, we’ll be outlining a doorway using PathFinder Hazard Stripe FLEX tape.
 Use the frame of the doorway as the guidelines.
 Place PathFinder tape on either side of the door frame, creating perpendicular lines.

 Now, lay the cross piece down.
 Create two 90 degree corners at the intersections and smooth out the remaining end pieces.
 If you need assistance creating corners using PathFinder, follow the link.
-And with that your doorway is safely designated, alerting workers to keep an exit way clear or to beware of constant traffic.
+And with that your doorway is safely designated, alerting workers to keep clear or be aware of constant traffic.

 If you have any questions or need help with a unique labeling challenge; you can speak with one of our customer service specialists.
 Our service hours are 5:30 a.m. to 4 p.m.
 Pacific Standard Time, Monday through Friday.
 Call us at 888.326.9244 or you can chat live online.